stefanvanberkum/gcnn-cut-selector/README.md

 The ```main.py``` module can be used to run all the experiments, simply by specifying what should be run in the run configurations.

+_Note._ When using GPU for TensorFlow, if any memory errors occur during model training, restarting your computer might help.

 ### Command line

 The following commands can be used to run all the experiments.